srikanta72/aem-dispatcher-docker/README.md

 #### Pre-requisite
 0. Download Docker from `https://www.docker.com/products/docker-desktop`
+0. Your AEM publisher should be running and should have valid content pages that are accessible from browser. ex: `localhost:4503/content/wknd/us/en.html`

 #### Follow below steps
 - Add the HOST_IP and PORT if you want to hard-code the IP and port in dispatcher configuration.